hks-9697-v2/whisper-tpu-google/README.md

 python3 benchmarks/libri-short.py --model_id "openai/whisper-large-v3-turbo"
 ```

-### **3.2 Running the Long Audio Benchmark**
+### **3.3 Running the Long Audio Benchmark**

 For long audio files, use the `libri-long.py` script.
 This script is optimized for long-form transcription and will process the audio in chunks.

-**Note:** Ensure the `LONG_AUDIO_FILE` variable inside the script points to a valid audio file.
+It also respects the `speed_factor` in `config.yml`.

 You can also specify the model for the long audio benchmark: